jolin-yang/btt-ml-foundations-census-income-classifier/README.md

 ## 🌐 Relevance
 This supervised ML problem holds real-world relevance because the insights extracted from my findings could help companies better understand consumer behavior/patterns, enabling them to tailor advertising strategies that maximize impact and effectiveness on target audiences.
 Having information about who is likely to make over 50K and who isn't would allow a company to identify future customers who are more likely to afford and purchase its products, helping them focus their advertising efforts on high-potential consumers.
 For instance, a company that sells luxury, high-end designer products could use this information to concentrate the majority of their advertising on audiences with higher income levels who are more likely to purchase such products.

+## Classifier Pipeline
+Out of the four different classification models I trained and tested (Logistic Regression, Decision Tree, Random Forest, and Gradient Boosted Decision Tree), the Gradient Boosted Decision Tree classifier performed the best when it , achieving a

+## 📊 Results
+Out of the